A little over four years ago, I couldn’t imagine my life without alcohol. Today, I can’t imagine it without sobriety.

 From what I could figure, I’d left the bar and gone home with a random guy.
 A friend had shown up at his house, pulled me from his bed and made me leave with her.
 I’d put up a fight, but I eventually went with her.

 Upon realizing I had none of my belongings the next morning, my friend and I went back to this house.
 When we walked inside, I was greeted with the words, “Nice performance last night.”
 I cringed.
 I wondered what he meant, but I didn’t dare ask.
 Instead, I laughed and changed the subject, asking if my phone and purse were there by chance.

 Four years later, I still have no idea what I said or did that night.
 I have no idea where my phone or my purse ended up.
 I have no idea who the random guy was.
 I have no idea if I had sex with him or simply hung out at his place.
 All I know is that this night remains one of my most shameful drinking experiences.
-But it wasn’t the only one and it certainly wasn’t the last one.
+However, it wasn’t the only one, and it certainly wasn’t the last one.

 A downward spiral

 I’d only begun drinking about a year and a half prior to this experience.
 I got drunk for the first time during my first week of college and quickly spiraled out of control.
 Drinking made sense to me.
 It made my anxiety quiet down, which was something I’d failed to figure out how to do for the majority of my life.
 It also made it easy to make friends.
 For the first time, I was able to let go of my rigid self-awareness and just be in the moment.

 In addition to liking how alcohol made me act, I loved how it made me feel physically.
 I lived for the way my body reacted when I’d take shots and feel a tingling sensation as the alcohol set in.
 It was exciting, and I never knew what the night had in store when I would drink.
 When the alcohol hit, it was as if I could let out a big breath I didn’t even know I’d been holding.
 It was freeing for me.